lionexorg/lionex-web/content/about.md

 Adding peering and other interconnection services to your network management can considerably improve performance, control and costs.

-Being part of an Internet exchange like LIonNEX and peering your network traffic has many benefits;
+Being part of an Internet exchange like LIONEX and peering your network traffic has many benefits;

 * Multiple services and opportunities with a single connection, reaching many networks at once
 * Cost effective solution when compared to other